-STPs can only transfer money between two mutual fund schemes of the same AMC (fund house).
+It should be noted that STPs can only transfer money between two mutual fund schemes of the same Asset Management Company (AMC).
 For example, an STP cannot transfer money each month between Axis Liquid Fund and ICICI Long Term Equity Fund.

 Benefits of STP

-- Averaging out effect.
-An STP averages out an investor’s purchase price and protects him from catching a market high.
-For example if the NAV of the fund is Rs 10 in the first month, Rs 8 in the second month and Rs 6 in the third month, an STP will get him an average price of Rs 8.
-On the other hand a lumpsum in the first month would get him a price of Rs 10.
+- Rupee Cost Averaging: An STP averages out an investor’s purchase price and protects him from catching a market high.
+For example, if the NAV of the fund is Rs 10 in the first month, Rs 8 in the second month and Rs 6 in the third month, an STP will get him an average price of Rs 8.
+On the other hand, a lump sum in the first month would get him a price of Rs 10.

-- Lumpsum Investment: An investor who has obtained a lumpsum, say through a bonus at work or from the sale of property can invest in mutual funds through STPs rather than lump sums.
-For example a person who has obtained Rs 50 lakh by selling house can invest this amount in 1-2 liquid funds which are extremely low risk.
+- Lumpsum Investment: An investor who has obtained a lump sum, say through a bonus at work or from the sale of a property can invest in mutual funds through STPs rather than lump sums.
+For example, a person who has obtained Rs 50 lakh by selling a house can invest this amount in 1-2 liquid funds which are extremely low risk.
 From these liquid funds, he can initiate STPs into equity funds over the next 2-3 years.
-This will less risky than investing the entire Rs 50 lakh on a single day or few days
+This is less risky than investing the entire Rs 50 lakh on a single day or over a few days.

-Investing in STPs v Investing in a market correction
+Investing in STPs vs Investing in a Market Correction

 Many investors wait for market corrections instead of setting up STPs.
-Although this approach can yield higher returns in theory, it may not work in practice.
+Although this approach can yield higher returns, in theory, it may not work in practice.
 This is because it is impossible to tell how long a correction will run and how deep it will go.
-Investing in correction amounts to timing the market and this can be almost impossible to successfully implement.
+Investing in correction amounts to timing the market which is almost impossible to implement successfully.

 The applicable tax on an STP depends on two factors – the type of fund you are transferring from and the length of your holding period.
 This is because an STP transfer is treated as a redemption and taxed accordingly.